What is the Picture Exchange Communication System (PECS)?

 PECS allows a person to still communicate without the use of words.

-Research found that children can developmentally understand pictures after the age of three.
+Research has found that children can developmentally understand pictures after the age of three.
 Because of this, picture exchange is often recommended for children after the age of three years old.
 Many speech pathologists implement PECS today for both short- and long-term use.

 Although the goal of any communication system is to help with the development of verbal speech, it can also be used as a primary form of communication.
 Some children may progress through the six phases of the system and acquire verbal language.
 Others will continue to use PECS for “functional” communication.